ibexa/documentation-developer/docs/users/oauth_server.md

 ---
-description: Other applications can authenticate [[= product_name =]] users through OAuth2 protocol then access to their resources on the platform.
+description: Other applications can authenticate Ibexa DXP users through OAuth2 protocol then access to their resources on the platform.
 ---

 # OAuth Server